Mat1212fr/WEG-WEGANANM/README.md

  Why Everyone Got A Name And Not Me ?

 # ME ?
- Just a random French guy who look at a video on YTB for 'How to create a compiler?' (https://www.youtube.com/watch?v=vcSijrRsrY0)
+ Just a random French guy who look at a YouTube video series "[Creating a Compiler](https://www.youtube.com/playlist?list=PLUDlas_Zy_qC7c5tCgTMYq2idyyT241qs)" by Pixeled.